OyemomiSamuel/DSA-DATA-ANALYST-PROJECT/README.md

 •	Dashboard Layout Design

+### Data Cleaning and Preparation

+Text cleaning and formatting was carried out at the initial stage of this project using excel functions like TRIM, PROPER, LEFT, RIGHT, SUBSTITUTE, FIND, LEN, IF, and so on.

 ### Task 1: Average Discount Percentage (%) by Category

 - A pivot table was created with Category as rows and Discount % as values (set to average).